BrandConstantin/SpringBoot3-Spring6/README.md

 * Disadvantages:
     * if you have web related components like @RestController, not created until requested
     * need enough memory for all beans once created
-* It is deseabled by default
+* It is disabled by default
 ```
 @Component
 @Lazy